-During the 2023-2024 school year, when the Student was in providing the 2023-2024 school year, when the Student was in providing the student continued to exhibit difficulty when engaging in academic tasks.
+During the 2023-2024 school year, when the Student was in Sector, instances of inappropriate behavior became more frequent, and the Student continued to exhibit difficulty when engaging in academic tasks.
 In October of 2023, the SBLC met to review information about the Student's school performance.
 The SBLC took note of the Student's continuing academic difficulties and began providing the Student with academic interventions in reading and mathematics under Tier 2 of the Response to Intervention program.